enthdegree/efbpad/README.md

    Either will create an `efbpad` entry in kfmon, nickelmenu and koreader's Tools menu.

 Possibly out-of-date pre-built binaries are available [here](https://mega.nz/file/qRxmBSwZ#c5A9sOucsCMRtwlEwWZFs_fh0QIi1JNk9F2rQ_fx3w0).
-Although this doesn't touch any non-user directories, you could still brick your device if you don't know what you're doing so be careful.

 ## Usage